omidfarhang/omid.dev/content/posts/2024-05-09-micro-frontends-how.en.md

 categories:
   - techblog
 ---
+We already talked about [Micro Frontends: Why?](/2024/05/09/micro-frontends-why/)

+In This post we used Qwik, Angular and React as example.
+But you can mix any other JS frameworks of your choice.

 Here's a simplified example demonstrating how you can integrate Qwik, Angular, and React together in a micro frontend architecture:

 1. **Setup**:
-   - Create a shell application using Qwik as the main container (Or your favorite Framework).
+   - Create a shell application using Qwik as the main container.
    - Develop micro frontends using Angular and React for different parts of the application.

 2. **Integration**: